hamiecod/JavaScript-Notes/README.md

 - It will be specified in the notes whether a function/method is deprecated or non-functional
 - There will be exercises
 - There will be Projects
+- The notes aren't complete yet and will be posted consistently

 ## Folder Structure
 Each JavaScript folder/file is named with the following naming convention: